MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/fsrm-quota-usage-incorrect.md

 ---
-title: FSRM quota usage is incorrect
+title: FSRM quota usage is incorrect when you change the size of the page file
-description: Resolves an issue in which the FSRM quota usage is incorrect. ms.date: 09/17/2020
+description: Resolves an issue in which the FSRM quota usage is incorrect when you change the size of the page file. ms.date: 09/17/2020
 author: Deland-Han
 ms.author: delhan